 “I love a good holiday read and Haunted Hair Nights fits the bill, it will definitely get you into the Halloween mood!
 While Marla is helping her stepdaughter with a school project she comes across the murdered body of a teacher.
-Who could have killed him, was it a student, another teacher, a parent?
 Follow along as Marla tries to figure out whodunit with the help of her detective husband and his daughter.
 You’ll also take away the real relationships these characters deliver.”
 Taryn’s Reviews

 “I don’t know why I let you talk me into helping your class plan a haunted house for Halloween,” Marla said, her gaze focused on the road.
 Dense trees lined the pothole-riddled street as she drove down a narrow two-lane drive barely lit by sparse streetlamps.
 Twilight had descended, and she didn’t relish returning this way in the dark.
 Who would live in this remote location west of Fort Lauderdale and nearly at the Everglades?

 Brianna glanced at her with an eager expression.
 “You’ll enjoy tonight, Marla.
 I’m counting on you to fix the mannequins’ hair so they look scary.”

 The high schooler had forsaken her usual ponytail to wear her dark brown hair in soft curls.
 Marla wondered if she were trying to impress someone in particular.
 Brianna hadn’t mentioned any boys to her and Dalton, but Marla had overheard her in conversation with friends.
 The name Andy popped up often.
 Dalton hadn’t noticed, thank goodness.
 Her husband had enough trouble accepting his fifteen-year-old daughter nearing college age.
 Worrying about the young men she might be attracting would send him into the stratosphere.